 So anyone will find what they need in this amp!
 There are a ton of effects that can be selected with the effect’s encoder, anything from chorus to flange, reverb and delay.
 It’s all here!

 On the rear of the amplifier is a control jack for Peavey’s Sanpera foot switch.
-When using the Sanpera Foot switch, you also unlock a built-in looper and a few more functions!
+When using the Sanpera Foot switch, you have the ability to use 5 different effects at the same time!

-The Peavey Vypyr VIP 2 is rated at 40 watts output power and is all kinds of loud!
+The Peavey Vypyr X2 is rated at 40 watts output power and is all kinds of loud!
 If you need to keep up with a heavy hitting drummer, you will do well.
 So don’t worry, it cranks up nicely!

 We used Pro Tools and recorded with the Vypyr through the USB port into our interface.

 Sound quality was good if you are practicing or writing songs you want to capture.
 But we wouldn’t recommend recording an album.

 With the first use of the Vypyr X2, you will need to select your instrument and amp model.
 Once there, you are sure to quickly realize that this amp sounds pretty good for the money!
 Peavey calls it TransTube which is an analog and digital hybrid design.

 We found that most of the models were quite good, it is a very versatile amp!
 There are a ton of options on this amp and so you will need to spend some time with it.
 But as you tweak, you are sure to unlock many great sounds for weeks!